santorkas12/realtime-commenting-system/README.md

 <a id="installation"></a>
 ## Installation
 The project is setup to work with a MySQL database.
-The database credentials which can be defined in the .env file in the project's root directory.
+The database credentials which can be defined in the rtcs/settings.py file in the project's root directory.

 The required libraries for this project are outlined in the 'requirements.txt' file in the project's home directory (rtcs).
 A dedicated Python virtual environment with these libraries pre-installed is provided.
 To run the project's development server:

-1. Navigate to 'rtcs_venv/Scripts/' from the root directory (the directory that contains the .env file) and call the 'activate' command.
+1. Navigate to 'rtcs_venv/Scripts/' from the root directory and call the 'activate' command.
 ```
     cd 'rtcs_venv/Scripts
     activate